Nickchapman3773/Uranium-Fever/README.md

 > [!tip]
 > Decompressing base game BSAs reduces load time and stuttering.

-- In the Uranium Fever Installation Location, open the FNV BSA Decompressor folder and run FNV BSA Decompressor.exe.
+- In the `Uranium Fever Installation Location`, open the `FNV BSA Decompressor folder` and run `FNV BSA Decompressor.exe`.
 - The Fallout New Vegas path needs to be changed to Uranium Fever Installation Location > Stock Game > Fallout New Vegas (`C\Modding\Uranium Fever\Stock Game\Fallout New Vegas` if you used the recommended filepaths).
 - Decompressed Archives path needs to be changed to Uranium Fever Installation Location > Stock Game > Fallout New Vegas > Data (`C\Modding\Uranium Fever\Stock Game\Fallout New Vegas\Data` if you used the recommended filepaths).
 - Click Decompress, then exit the program once finished.